gastonrieder/global-macro-database/pages/growth_story.md

 In this analysis, I delve into the reasons behind the divergent development paths of South Korea and Japan compared to Argentina and Brazil between 1950 and 1990.

-I will explore three main hypotheses:
+I explore three main hypotheses:
 1. **Openness to trade**: Integrating into the global economy forces domestic industries to become more competitive, generates currency reserves, and allows countries to specialise based on their comparative advantages.
 2. **State policies to spur long-term capital formation**: Deliberate state intervention makes sense if the goal is long-term globally competitive industrialisation rather than short-term consumption.
 3. **Monetary discipline**: Maintaining strict, disciplined control over money supply growth lays the foundations for economic stability and, consequently, creates the necessary conditions for sustainable growth.